wp-plugins/cms2cms-typo3-to-wp-converter-with-redirect/readme.txt

 = Your server responds with 500 Server Error =
 Incorrect permissions for bridge folder are the most common reason of this internal server error.
-1. for 'cms2cms' folder, specify the file permissions 755
+1. for \'cms2cms\' folder, specify the file permissions 755
-2. for 'index.php', 'bridge.php' and 'key.php' files in 'cms2cms' folder, specify the permissions 644
+2. for \'index.php\', \'bridge.php\' and \'key.php\' files in \'cms2cms\' folder, specify the permissions 644
 3. If it won’t help, contact your system administrator who can provide you with server logs access for further error detection.
 You can also request technical assistance from your hosting provider.

 = Failed to connect to host / Operation timed out / Nothing was returned from the server / The connection to your server has timed out =